 School attendance is required for participation in practices and competitions.
-If the student athlete is absent from any class time, the parent must contact the athletic office for a possible exemption.
+If the student athlete is absent from any class time, the parent must contact the athletic office for a possible exemption in order to participate in a practice or a competition on the day of an absence.